Workshed/alexa-is-it-raining/README.md

 <img src="https://github.com/Workshed/alexa-is-it-raining/blob/master/images/testSkill.png" width="75%">

 If you have an Amazon Echo linked to the same account you used to create this skill it should already be set up for you to use!
+You just need to say "Alexa can I walk the dog?".